-In setting the long-term expected rate of return, projections employed to model future returns provide a range of expected long-term returns that, including expected inflation, ultimately support a long-term expected nominal rate of return assumption of 7.25 percent.
+Note: In setting the long-term expected rate of return, projections employed to model future returns provide a range of expected long-term returns that, including expected inflation, ultimately support a long-term expected nominal rate of return assumption of 7.25%.

-Sensitivity of Mountain View Fire Protection District's proportionate share of the net OPEB liability to changes in the Health Care Cost Trend Rates
+Sensitivity of the District's proportionate share of the net OPEB liability to changes in the Health Care Cost Trend Rates.